jiripospisil/jpospisil.com/posts/2023-05-25-writing-shell-scripts-in-nushell.md

 settle down.

-Third, there’s a pretty good chance that everybody has Bash installed on their system (let’s pretend Windows doesn’t exist).
+Third, there’s a pretty good chance that everybody has Bash installed on their system (let’s pretend Windows doesn't exist).
 Not so much with Nushell.
 It has made its way to almost every distribution’s package manager out there ([I use Arch btw]) but depending on your circumstances you might be out of luck.